 Building muscle mass

-Which is the best leucine?
+Which one is the best leucine?

-- The origin of the raw ingredients
+- Origin of the raw ingredient

 - Manufacturing process

 - Dissolution in water or any other liquid

 Our objective will be finding a source of Leucine that has not been produced with genetically modified organisms.
 To do this, we will just have to make sure that the technical information of the product clearly states that it is "GMO-free", which means that it does not have any genetically modified organic material.
 It is advisable not to consume GMO products, given the lack of studies about their impact on our health in the long term.
 GMO products have been produced with plants, animals or any other type of micro-organism, that have been genetically modified in a laboratory by altering and recombining their DNA, changing the genes or using transgenic technology that results in a product that would not exist in nature otherwise.